-Welcome to www.n-georgia.com Discover Fun Recreation and Fishing at Lake Hartwell - It is a large 56,000-acre reservoir on the Savannah River operated by the U.S. Army Corps of Engineers.
-The lake provides a wide variety of fish habitats, ranging from rocky bluffs on the upper Tugaloo River arm to shallow cove pockets and sandy flats in the middle and lower sections of the lake.
+Welcome to www.n-georgia.com Lake Hartwell Fun Fishing in Hartwell Georgia - This large 56,000-acre reservoir on the Savannah River is operated by the U.S. Army Corps of Engineers.
 Stay and Play in GA!

 Home